 Cycle through the countryside

 Cycling tops any list of outdoor activities in the Netherlands; after all, there are more bikes than people in Amsterdam.
 Although most locals use their bikes primarily to get around, there are many that cycle as a sport.
-The busy, bumpy cobbled streets of the city are a challenge for cyclists used to quieter rides, while the greater metropolitan area boasts picturesque cycling paths.
+The busy, bumpy cobbled streets of the city are a challenge for cyclists used to quieter rides, while the greater metropolitan area boasts numerous picturesque cycle routes.
 Head south to bike through 40km of colourful blooms in the famed Flower Strip, which are best seen in the spring, or head north from Amsterdam to explore historic harbour towns such as Marken or Volendam.

 Go on a kayak journey

 Canal tours through Amsterdam are one of the most popular tourist activities, but you can also discover the famed World Heritage Site by kayak.
-There are a few guided kayak tours available in the city, such as Kajakadoo, but you can also rent a kayak to create your own exploration.
+There are a few guided kayak tours available in the city, but you can also rent a kayak to create your own exploration.
 The canals are often busy, however, so those looking for a quieter, nature-rich kayaking experience can go south to the urban oasis at Amsterdamse Bos.
 The forest – accessible from the city centre by bus or the Sunday museum tram – offers tree-covered waterways and a large pond for a long, leisurely ride.
 Afterwards, your group can head over to Bosbaan, the rowing lake, to engage in some friendly competition.

 Strap on your skates for a spin on the ice